scalable-software/web.component/README.md

 npm run document
 ```

-### HTML Templates

-This template also demonstrate the use of HTML templates which is part of the Web Component technology stack.
-HTML template is used to define the web component layout and also includes a reference to an external `css` file used for styling and micro animations.
-See the `Pin.template.html` and `Pin.css` files in the `src` folder for more details.

-Again to keep the main HTML file as lean as possible, HTML Templates are loaded using a `loadTemplate` utility.
-The `loadTemplate` utility is used in both the demo and unit tests.

 ### Importmaps

 Import maps are a browser feature that enables developers to define how JavaScript module specifiers are resolved to their corresponding files or URLs, allowing for custom mapping of module names to paths and facilitating easier management of dependencies.
 By using import maps, developers can therefore easily switch between a local file, an NPM installed package or even a CDN hosted file.
 Also, Import maps is what enables the use of ESM compiled TypeScript to work in the browser without the use of any bundler.